wray27/Cloud-Computing/README.md

 Default output format [None]: json
 ```

-## Running the Code
+## Running The Code

+* When running the code for the first time a keypair will be created automatically, as well as an AWS IAM role, group and other security settings

 * Running the code in the cloud can be done by running the cloud_access.py code

 * A table of command line options are given below

 <!-- parser.add_argument("-N", "--number-of-vms", help="number of vms to run the code", choices=range(51), required=False, type=int, default=0)
 parser.add_argument("-D", "--difficulty", help="difficulty",choices=range(256), type=int, default=0, required=False)